Structural transition and re-emergence of iron's total electron spin in (Mg,Fe)O at ultrahigh pressure: Introduction

-In this work, we study (Mg$_{1-x}$Fe$_x$)O at ultrahigh pressure using the local density approximation + self-consistent Hubbard $U$ (LDA+$U_{sc}$) method, see Supplemental Material (SM) \cite{SM} for further details.
-With the Hubbard $U$ parameters computed self-consistently, LDA+$U_{sc}$ has been established as a reliable approach to study Fe-bearing minerals at high pressure, given its previous success in various minerals of geophysical/geochemical importance, including B1 (Mg$_{1-x}$Fe$_x$)O, Fe-bearing perovskite and post-perovskite MgSiO$_{3}$, ferromagnesite (Mg$_{1-x}$Fe$_x$)CO$_{3}$, and the new hexagonal aluminous (NAL) phase \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL, Hsu_2016_PRB, Hsu_2017_PRB, Hsu_2020_PRB}.
-To investigate the effects of Fe concentration ($x$), we perform calculations on (Mg$_{1-x}$Fe$_{x}$)O with $x=0.125$ and $0.25$ using 16 and 8-atom supercells, respectively (Fig.~\ref{Fig:structure}).
-For B2 IS (Mg$_{0.75}$Fe$_{0.25}$)O, we find ferromagnetic (FM) order more energetically favorable than antiferromagnetic (AFM) order; we therefore present FM results in this paper.
+In this work, we study (Mg$_{1-x}$Fe$_x$)O at ultrahigh pressure using the local density approximation + self-consistent Hubbard $U$ (LDA+$U_{sc}$) method, with the Hubbard $U$ parameters computed self-consistently.
+So far, LDA+$U_{sc}$ has been applied to various Fe-bearing minerals of geophysical and/or geochemical importance, including B1 (Mg$_{1-x}$Fe$_x$)O, Fe-bearing MgSiO$_3$ perovskite (bridgmanite) and post-perovskite, ferromagnesite (Mg$_{1-x}$Fe$_x$)CO$_{3}$, and the new hexagonal aluminous (NAL) phase \cite{Hsu_2014_PRB, Hsu_2010_EPSL, Hsu_2011_PRL, Yu_2012_EPSL, Hsu_2012_EPSL, Hsu_2016_PRB, Hsu_2017_PRB, Hsu_2021_PRB}.
+Throughout these works, we have shown that spin-transition pressure determined by LDA+$U_{sc}$ is typically within 5--10 GPa around the experimental results, and the volume/elastic anomalies obtained by LDA+$U_{sc}$ are also in great agreement with experiments.
+With such accuracy, LDA+$U_{sc}$ has been established as a reliable approach to study Fe-bearing minerals at high pressure and is therefore adopted in this work.
+Further details of the computation and modeling are described in the Methods Section and Supplementary Information.
+To investigate the effects of Fe concentration, we perform calculations on (Mg$_{1-x}$Fe$_{x}$)O with $x=0.125$ and $0.25$ using 16 and 8-atom supercells, respectively (Fig.~\ref{Fig:structure}).
+For B2 IS (Mg$_{0.75}$Fe$_{0.25}$)O, we find ferromagnetic (FM) order more energetically favorable than antiferromagnetic (AFM) order; we therefore present the FM results in this paper.